-Since 1987, we have joined the Tokyo Human Rights Awareness Corporate Liaison Committee (name at the time of joining, “Tokyo Corporate Liaison Committee for the Dowa Issue”) which comprises of 123 companies (as of April 2022), mainly companies headquartered in Tokyo.
+Since 1987, we have joined the Tokyo Human Rights Awareness Corporate Liaison Committee (name at the time of joining, “Tokyo Corporate Liaison Committee for the Dowa Issue”) which comprises of 123 companies (as of April 2023), mainly companies headquartered in Tokyo.
 Through participation in the monthly conferences, we are working to further enhance human rights education and our awareness-raising system while mutually studying with member companies.

-Seven & i Group companies provide awareness training to employees, including managers and part-time employees, on a variety of human rights issues such as basic approaches to human rights and harassment prevention.
-In addition, Seven & i Holdings is working to promote employee understanding through the utilization of our human rights awareness handbook “Human Rights for Everyone—Let’s Start by Learning” and “Normalization Support Guide” to futher support the education of Group companies.
+In the fiscal year ending February 28, 2023, we are conducting e-learning on human rights for all employees to raise awareness of respect for human rights within all stakeholders.
+In addition, Seven & i Holdings is working to promote employee understanding through the utilization of our human rights awareness handbook “Human Rights for Everyone—Let’s Start by Learning” and “Normalization Support Guide” to further support the education of Group companies.

-For example, Ito-Yokado holds level-specific human rights awareness training when employees join the company or are assigned to a new store or local store, with training content matching job responsibilities.
+For example, Ito-Yokado conducts level-specific human rights awareness training when employees join the company or are assigned to a new store or local store, with training content matching job responsibilities.
 Employees come to recognize that human rights issues are easily happened in everyday life, and the training includes specific examples such as power harassment and sexual harassment as well as new developments and issues so that employees can apply what they learn to their daily activities.
-In the fiscal year ending February 28, 2022, training sessions for preventing harassment were held for 17 companies, and training sessions for mental health were held for 19 companies.
+Seven-Eleven Japan and Seven & i Create Link also conduct basic human rights awareness training in a timely manner.

 To create a corporate culture in which each employee's human rights are respected in accordance with the Corporate Action Guidelines, each year the Seven & i Group solicits human rights slogans from all employees, including part-time employees, and their family members.
 In the process of coming up with human rights slogans, opportunities are created for employees to think about human rights, which raises their awareness of human rights issues.
 The most excellent slogans selected from among those submitted are announced to the employees through the Group's internal newsletter and on the intranet website, and are awarded prizes.
-The contest was held for the 31th time in the fiscal year ending February 28, 2022, and 24,079 slogans were received, marking yet another year with a large number of submissions.
+The contest was held for the 32th time in the fiscal year ending February 28, 2023, and 21,292 slogans were received, marking yet another year with a large number of submissions.
 The slogans emphasized reconsidering the importance of human rights, touching on everything from personal feelings in one's daily life to musings from a broader perspective.